minima-global/minidocs/docs/buildonminima/dapptutorial/startaprivatenode.md

 sidebar_position: 3
 ---

-# Start a Private testnet
+# Start a Testnet node

 At its core, Minima is a Java application, so first make sure you have Java installed.
 Download from [here](https://www.java.com/en/download/).